-Now the only way to truly know how something is going to work for you is to use it for months, but that's not going to happen with both of my babies being toddler age now.
-So, I will do my best to give you my thoughts based on my bassinet and newborn experience.
+Now, the only way to honestly know how something will work for you is to use it for months, but my kids are way past the bassinet age, so I will have to rely on my experience.

 Models